cncoulter/camcoulter.com/About-This-Site.md

 ## Accessibility Statement

 I aim for this website to conform to the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/) level AA.
-As far as I'm aware, it does.

 Here are some of the tools I'm using to test this site for accessibility: